3. What is Schema

 42. What is use of rollback segment in Database ?

-They allow the database to maintain read consistency between multiple
+They allow the database to maintain read consistency between

 transactions.